Common Carbon Fiber Product Production Processes and Applications

 3. Prepreg Lay-Up

-· Description: Prepreg lay-up uses carbon fiber that has been pre-impregnated with resin, allowing for precise control of fiber and resin content.
-Layers are arranged in a mold and then cured under heat and pressure.
+Prepreg layup uses carbon fiber materials that are pre-impregnated with precisely measured amounts of resin.
+The layers are arranged in a mold according to a specific fiber orientation schedule and then cured under controlled heat and pressure in an autoclave.

 4. Filament Winding